MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/application-development/sdk/xamarin/index.md

 ---
 <!-- NLS_CHARSET=UTF-8 -->
 ## Overview
-{: #overview }
+{: #overview
-The {{ site.data.keys.product }} SDK consists of a collection of dependencies that are packaged inside .nupkg which can be downloaded through [ Nuget repository ](https://www.nuget.org/) and which you can add to your Xamarin project.
-However the existing versions of the MobileFirst SDK for Xamarin that are already published on the [Xamarin Component Store](http://components.xamarin.com/) will continue to be available.
+The {{ site.data.keys.product }} SDK consists of a collection of dependencies that are packaged inside a NuGet package that can be added to your Xamarin project from [ Nuget Package Manager  ](https://www.nuget.org/packages?q=mobilefirst) .

-The pods correspond to core functions and other functions:
+The packages correspond to core functions and other functions:

-* **IBM.MobileFirstPlatformFoundation** - Contains MobileFirst client sdk libraries which implements client-to-server connectivity, handles authentication and security aspects, resource requests, and other required core functions along with jsonstore framework .
+* **IBM.MobileFirstPlatformFoundation** - Contains MobileFirst client sdk libraries which implements client-to-server connectivity, handles authentication and security aspects, resource requests, and other required core functions along with JSONStore framework .

 * **IBM.MobileFirstPlatformFoundationPush** - Contains the push notification framework.
 For more information, review the [Notifications tutorials](../../../notifications/).

-In this tutorial you learn how to add the {{ site.data.keys.product_adj }} Native SDK by using .nupkg to a new or existing Xamarin Android or iOS application.
+In this tutorial you learn how to add the {{ site.data.keys.product_adj }} Native SDK by using NuGet Package Manager to a new or existing Xamarin.Android or Xamarin.iOS application .
 You also learn how to configure the {{ site.data.keys.mf_server }} to recognize the application.

 **Prerequisites:**

-- Visual Studio installed on the developer workstation.
+- Visual Studio 2017 installed on the developer workstation for macOS .
+- Visual Studio 2015 or Visual Studio 2017 community Version installed on the developer workstation for Windows OS .
+Make sure that you are not using Express edition of Visual Studio .If so it is recommended to update to a Community edition .
 - A local or remote instance of {{ site.data.keys.mf_server }} is running.
 - Read the [Setting up your {{ site.data.keys.product_adj }} development environment](../../../installation-configuration/development/) and [Setting up your Xamarin development environment](../../../installation-configuration/development/xamarin/) tutorials.